-How JMT protects your transaction
+How JMT protects a transaction

-Payment protection
+Payment

 Currency is JPY-canonical: every contract amount, payment, and payout is denominated in Japanese yen.
 USD values shown on listings are display-only estimates based on a refreshed FX reference and do not lock the contract rate.